cancan101/cancan101.github.io/source/_posts/2014-05-14-octopress-paper-cuts.markdown

        end
 ```

-I doubt these will be the last of the perp cuts that I uncover, so stay tuned for more fixes.
+I doubt these will be the last of the paper cuts that I uncover, so stay tuned for more fixes.
 I am starting to think [this applies](http://www.art.net/~hopkins/Don/unix-haters/whinux/your-time.html) to Octopress, but I still enjoy the challenge and the learning experience.